-The project site is a vacant 20-acre parcel located in the Mesa area of Topanga in the east-central Santa Monica Mountains.
+The project site is a 4.21-acre parcel located in the Upper Ramirez Canyon area of the central Santa Monica Mountains.
 The area surrounding the project site is characterized by natural hillside terrain, as well as several custom single-family residences.
-The subject parcel is a rectangular lot that is bisected in a north-south direction by Will Geer Road.
-Slopes on the site range from near level in the northeast portion of the property, to less than 1.5:1 in the southeast corner and below the prominent ridgeline located immediately west and above the property.
-The majority of the site contains rolling topography with several knolls and an average slope of about 3:1.
-A United States Geologic Survey designated intermittent blue-line stream crosses the southern portion of the property and enters Topanga Canyon Creek approximately 1⁄2 mile downstream.
+The subject parcel is an irregular, roughly rectangular lot that is intersected in a north-south direction by a private unnamed road leading to residences immediately south of the site.
+Slopes on the site range from near level in the proposed corral and stable areas, to less than 1.5:1 over the remainder of much of the site.
+A fork of Ramirez Canyon Creek, a United States Geologic Survey designated intermittent blue-line stream, runs immediately west of the western property line and enters the main channel approximately one mile downstream.